-Vendors to the Milwaukee County Division on Aging that continued to operate during the COVID-19 pandemic were positively perceived, including caterers, meal site managers, and ERAS.
-However, Ionliness and isolation, a demonstrated concern for older adults, has accellerated during the COVID-19 pandemic.
-Communication about the breadth and availability of services to connect older adults in need of support is a priority.
+Vendors to the County which continued to operate during the COVID pandemic were positively perceived, including caterers, meal site managers and ERAS.
+However, lonliness and isolation are a demonstrated ned in older adults, which has accellerated during the COVID pandemic.
+Communication about the breadth and availability of services to connect folk in need of support is a priority.

-Some respondents suggested that communication should be increased, saying:
+However, some people suggested that communication should be increased, saying:

 "There should be a campaign alerting seniors to what is available."

 "I wish there would be a place to rely on for getting names of trusted individuals for needed help to successfully remain in your own home"

 When asked about caregiving, 17.0% of respondents said they are caregivers for another person.
-Overwhelmingly, this meant caring for another adult, including another older adult age 60 or over (46.7%), for a spouse or partner (30.6%), for another non-familial adult (21.1%), or for an adult child with a disability (15.6%).
-Under a quarter of respondents are caregivers to children, whether their own grandchildren (16.1%), or a minor who is not their child or grandchild (5.0%).
-Respondents were allowed to choose more than one category.
-Caregivers providing unpaid care said that the following would be the most helpful: Financial support (43.9%), Opportunities to take care of yourself while caregiving (42.9%), and Resource guide for caregivers (42.3%).
+Overwhelmingly, this was for another adult, including another older adult 60 or over (46.7%), for a spouse or partern (30.6%), for another non-familial adult (21.1%), or for an adult child with a disability (15.6%).
+Under a quarter of respondents are caregivers to children, whether their own grandchildren (16.1%), or a minor who is not their child or grandchild (5.0%) Respondents were allowed to choose more than one category.
+Caregivers providing unpaid care said that the following would be the most helpful: Financial support (43.9%), Opportunities to take care of yourself while caregiving (42.9%), and Resource guide for caregivers (42.3%).5

-&lt;sup>5 Other categories of support to caregivers were given a helpful rating of under 30% and will be included in the full survey report.
+5 Other categories of support to caregivers were given a helpful rating of under 30%, and will be included in the full survey report.